Deji Karim: Professional career

-NFL draft

 Jacksonville Jaguars

-He was drafted by the Jacksonville Jaguars with the 180th overall pick in the sixth round of the 2010 NFL Draft.
+Karim was selected by the Jacksonville Jaguars with the 180th overall pick in the sixth round of the 2010 NFL draft.

 In July 2010, Karim signed a 4-year $1.9 million deal with the Jaguars.
 During the 2010 season, Karim was used primarily as a returner and was the Jaguars 3rd running back on the depth chart.
 Karim had 50 kick returns and averaged 25 yards per return.
 On limited carries he produced 160 Yards during his rookie season.

 On April 27, 2012, Karim was released by the Jaguars.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On April 30, 2012, Karim was claimed off waivers by the Indianapolis Colts.
 On December 30, 2012, Karim returned a kick off 101 yards for a touchdown against the Houston Texans.